 Open: Year-round

-Located just a short 40-minute drive from Whāngarei, you’ll find yourself immersed in native New Zealand bush.
-The hike involves a gentle climb for most of the way, but don’t underestimate it – the duration and the final ascent can be quite brutal.
+Located 40-minutes from Whāngarei, the track begins on gravel road, which quickly changes to being immersed in native New Zealand bush.
+The hike involves a gentle climb for most of the way, but don’t underestimate it – the duration and the final ascent can be brutal.
 Using a handrail to get to the top is the only way to reach the summit.
-Undoubtedly if you’re on the shorter side like me, a little help from a taller buddy doesn’t hurt.
-But it’s well worth it once you get to the summit as you’ll have stunning 360 views of Waitepipi, Te Were, Pekapeka Bays and beyond.
+Undoubtedly if you’re on the shorter side, a little help from a taller buddy doesn’t hurt.
+The ascent is well worth it once you get to the summit as you’ll have stunning 360 views of Waitepipi, Te Were, Pekapeka Bays and beyond.

 If you would like to make this an overnight hike, there is also the option of staying at Lane Cove Hut.
 It’s roughly a 30 to 45 minute walk to the lookout from here.